ADL CLI

 .adl-ignore - Post-Generation Hooks - Run custom commands after code generation

-- Multi-Provider AI - OpenAI, Anthropic, DeepSeek, Ollama, Google AI, Mistral, and Groq
+- Multi-Provider AI - OpenAI, Anthropic, DeepSeek, Ollama, Google AI, Mistral, Groq, Cohere, Cloudflare, Moonshot, and Ollama Cloud

 - Artifacts Support - Filesystem and MinIO object storage for artifact management